2024–25 South Dakota State Jackrabbits women's basketball team

-The 2024–25 South Dakota State Jackrabbits women's basketball team represents South Dakota State University in the 2024–25 NCAA Division I women's basketball season.
-The Jackrabbits are led by twenty-fifth year head coach Aaron Johnston and they compete in the Summit League.
-They play their home games in First Bank and Trust Arena in Brookings, South Dakota.
+The 2024–25 South Dakota State Jackrabbits women's basketball team represented South Dakota State University in the 2024–25 NCAA Division I women's basketball season.
+The Jackrabbits were led by twenty-fifth-year head coach Aaron Johnston, and competed in the Summit League.
+They played their home games in First Bank and Trust Arena in Brookings, South Dakota.

 Previous season

 The Jackrabbits went 27–6 overall and 16–0 in conference play.
-They finished in first place in the conference during the season and would be the first overall seed for the Summit League tournament.
-After a bye in the first round, their second round matchup was against ninth seed Omaha and the Jackrabbits made quick work winning 66–53.
+They finished in first place in the conference during the season, and were the first overall seed for the Summit League tournament.
+After a bye in the first round, their second round matchup was against ninth seed Omaha.
+The Jackrabbits made quick work, winning 66–53.
 The semi-finals matchup was against in-state rival and fourth seed South Dakota with the Jackrabbits winning 76–63.
-The Jackrabbits reached the Summit League tournament finals for the third year in a row and six of the last seven years, this year, against second seed North Dakota State.
-The Jackrabbits won the Championship 67–54, winning all the Summit League Tournament games by 13 points.
+The Jackrabbits reached the Summit League tournament finals for the third year in a row and six of the past seven years, this year against second seed North Dakota State.
+The Jackrabbits won the championship 67–54, winning all the Summit League Tournament games by 13 points.

-With the win in the Summit League tournament, the Jackrabbits would receive and automatic bid to the NCAA tournament.
-During the selection show, it was announced the Jackrabbits would be placed in the Portland regional 4 as the 12 seed with a first round matchup against Pac-12 opponent Utah.
-The Utes finished the Jackrabbits season winning 68–54.
+With the win in the Summit League tournament, the Jackrabbits received an automatic bid to the NCAA tournament.
+During the selection show, it was announced the that Jackrabbits would be placed in the Portland regional 4 as the 12 seed with a first round matchup against Pac-12 opponent Utah.
+The Utes finished the Jackrabbits' season, winning 68–54.